Mexico Peace Index: Yucatán and Campeche top the list

 Yucatán and Campeche, the more peaceful states: Mexico Peace Index 2019.

 For the second year in a row, Yucatán is the most peaceful state in the country according to the Mexico Peace Index (IPM), prepared by the Institute for Economics and Peace (IEP).
 The second place is occupied by Campeche, while Quintana Roo is among the five least peaceful entities.

 According to the aforementioned study, conducted for the sixth time, Yucatan continues to be the most peaceful state in Mexico: its rating improved 10 percent compared to last year's MPI and shows continuous improvement in its overall rating.

-Similarly, the state recorded the lowest homicide rate of all the states of Mexico in 2018, with 2.52 per 100 thousand inhabitants, however, this statistic grew 17 percent in relation to 2017.
+Similarly, the state recorded the lowest homicide rate of all the states of Mexico in 2018, with 2.52 per 100 thousand inhabitants, however, this statistic grew by 17 percent in 2017.

-The number of jails without sentence was also deteriorated by 12 percent and the entity's recidivism rate is higher than the national average: around 30 percent of the prisoners had already been arrested or sentenced for a crime previously, unlike of the national average that is 25 percent.
+The number of jails without sentences was also deteriorated by 12 percent and the entity's recidivism rate is higher than the national average: around 30 percent of the prisoners had already been arrested or sentenced for a crime previously, unlike the national average which is 25 percent.